DrewNaylor/guinget/docs/readmes/readme-v0.2.0.2-alpha.txt

 --> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt"

---> Reading SQLite databases (if turned on) is done using Microsoft.Data.Sqlite, which falls under the Apache License 2.0.
+--> Reading SQLite databases is done using Microsoft.Data.Sqlite, which falls under the Apache License 2.0.

 --> Switching tab control tabs with the mouse scroll wheel is provided by libscrollswitchtabs.